Lloyd Robertson

-Lloyd Robertson (born January 19, 1934) is a Canadian journalist and former news anchor who is special correspondent on CTV's weekly magazine series, W5.
-Robertson served as the chief anchor and senior editor of CTV's national evening newscast, CTV News with Lloyd Robertson, from 1984 to 2011, when he retired from the CTV National News team.
-He co-hosted W5 from 2011 to 2016.
+Lloyd John Robertson (January 19, 1934 – August 4, 2026) was a Canadian journalist and news anchor.
+He served as the chief anchor and senior editor of CTV's national evening newscast, CTV National News with Lloyd Robertson, from 1984 until 2011, when he retired from the broadcast.
+Robertson subsequently co-hosted CTV's weekly newsmagazine series W5 from 2011 to 2016.

-Robertson has covered many major events throughout his career, including the 1967 opening of Expo 67 in Montreal, the 1969 Moon landing (along with Percy Saltzman), many Olympic Games, Terry Fox's Marathon of Hope, the patriation of the Constitution of Canada, both the 1980 Quebec referendum and the 1995 Quebec referendum on separation from Canada, many federal elections, the death of Diana, Princess of Wales, the September 11 attacks in 2001, and the power outage crisis on both sides of the border of August 14, 2003.
+Robertson covered many major events throughout his career, including the 1967 opening of Expo 67 in Montreal, the 1969 Moon landing alongside Percy Saltzman, numerous Olympic Games, Terry Fox's Marathon of Hope, the patriation of the Constitution of Canada, the 1980 and 1995 Quebec referendum on separation from Canada, numerous federal elections, the death of Diana, Princess of Wales, the September 11 attacks in 2001, and the Northeast blackout of 2003.

-On the scene, he has covered the construction of the Berlin Wall, the deaths of four former Canadian prime ministers, the elections of nearly half of Canada's prime ministers, state funerals, and royal, papal, and U.S. presidential visits.
-His name was also the basis for the satirical news anchor character Floyd Robertson, portrayed by Joe Flaherty on the Canadian TV comedy series SCTV.
+As a reporter, he covered the construction of the Berlin Wall, the deaths of four former Canadian prime ministers, the elections of nearly half of Canada's prime ministers, state funerals, and royal, papal, and U.S. presidential visits.
+His name was also the basis for the satirical news anchor character Floyd Robertson, portrayed by Joe Flaherty on the Canadian television comedy series SCTV.

 Early life

-Robertson was born in Stratford, Ontario, the son of Lillie Francis and George Henderson Robertson.
-His father had eight children with his first wife; after she died, he remarried and had two sons, Gordon and Lloyd; Lloyd was the youngest child.
-Robertson's father worked for the Canadian Pacific Railway, while his mother was a homemaker.
-His father was of Scottish descent, while his mother emigrated from England.
+Robertson was born on January 19, 1934 in Stratford, Ontario, the son of Lillie and George Robertson.
+His father had eight children with his first wife; after she died, he remarried and had two sons, Gordon and Lloyd.
+Lloyd was the youngest child.
+His father, who was 60 when Robertson was born, worked as a machinist's helper for the Canadian National Railway, while his mother was a homemaker.
+His father was of Scottish descent, while his mother had emigrated from England.

+Robertson later described his childhood as difficult.
+His mother struggled with severe mental illness, including paranoia, obsessive-compulsive behaviour and anxiety, and underwent a prefrontal lobotomy in 1948.
+He later said the operation "flat-lined her emotionally" and effectively ended any chance of a close emotional relationship between them.

-Robertson had a somewhat rough childhood; his mother suffered from mental health problems which eventually resulted in her undergoing a prefrontal lobotomy, while his father, who was 60 at the time of Robertson's birth, suffered several times from cancer, and died when Robertson was 21.
-During his childhood, Robertson was frequently cared for by his half-siblings, especially his twin siblings Irvin and Ethel.
+His father suffered from recurring cancer and died when Robertson was 21.
+During much of his childhood, Robertson was cared for by his older half-siblings, particularly his twin half-brother and half-sister, Irvin and Ethel.

-He first became interested in broadcasting when he was 12 years old, watching soldiers from The Perth Regiment marching home from World War II, and heard the commentators from CJCS talking about it.
-According to Robertson, "I realized I was in the centre of something very important...something much bigger than myself."
+Robertson credited broadcasting with providing an escape from his troubled home life.
+At age 12, he watched CJCS radio broadcasters cover the return of soldiers from the Perth Regiment following the Second World War and later recalled realizing he was witnessing "something much bigger than myself."
+As a teenager, he persuaded the station to hire him for after-school work, spinning 78 rpm records and learning the fundamentals of broadcasting, a job he later said marked the beginning of his lifelong career in journalism.